 How to Make an Awesome Insect Collection!
 (ID-401) is a first basic but comprehensive resource for students interested in collecting insects.
 It's a "must have" for beginning insect collectors in middle and high school, 4-H, and FFA.
 Based on an understanding of the principles of how insects live, behave, develop, and reproduce, the book teaches students how to collect, identify, and display insects.
 Its 200-plus pages are full of how-to illustrations, color photos, and descriptions of common insects.
 The book also includes a key to identifying insect orders and contains labels, card points, check lists, and many references on how to make or where to obtain essential insect collecting supplies.
 While there are other advanced texts about insects, this book focuses on the basics for all beginning entomologists, FFA and 4-H students interested in insect science.
+To purchase this book click here.

 Who Let the Bugs Out?

 This book is designed to be a companion to the “How to Make An Awesome Insect Collection” book for beginning entomologists.
 It discusses the importance of insects generally and pest insects in particular.
 A series of photographs of many common pests is provided together with biological information to help the student recognize the insect, determine its damaging life stage, know its habitat, and predict its damage potential.
-Methods and strategies for employing controls are discussed with examples of each so that students gain an appreciation of the philosophy and implementation of Integrated Pest Management (IPM). click here.
+Methods and strategies for employing controls are discussed with examples of each so that students gain an appreciation of the philosophy and implementation of Integrated Pest Management (IPM).
+To purchase this book click here.

 Arthropod Collection and Identification